THargreaves/Helping-Hack/README.md

 knowledge to be a trader in SIG, they’ll teach you everything you need to know.
 Applications for the 2021 QT Programme and internship are open now.
 Learn more about their opportunities by clicking [here](https://www.sig.com/campus-programmes/trading/).

+They are kindly providing wireless headphones to each member of the winning machine learning team, and SIG goodie bags to the winners of the data story-telling competition.

 ## Event Timeline

 A rough agenda for the hackathon is as follows: